 Paper Image: Kraft texture photo created by tirachard - www.freepik.com

 Interested in learning Spencerian script with me?
-Join my waitlist HERE (scroll to the bottom of the page).
-I'll be building the course up from scratch and I hope to open doors this summer.
+Join HERE.
 Below are some recent envelopes I wrote in Spencerian for teacher's appreciation week 🌸